royangkr/ramen-ratings/README.md

 #### Restriction on Country value
 When reviews are created, the Country value must be found in the ISO 3166-1, a standard defining codes for the names of countries.
 For example, Singapore in the ISO 3166-1 is `Country(name='Singapore', alpha2='SG', alpha3='SGP', numeric='702')`.
 The name or codes are accepted and when filtered by country, any row with County that matches name or code (no need to match case) will be shown.
-Accepted values: `SGP, sgp, sGp, Singapore, siNgapore, SG, sg, 702` etc
+- Accepted values: `SGP, sgp, sGp, Singapore, siNgapore, SG, sg, 702` etc
-Unaccepted/Wrong values: `Singapo, ingapore, s, gp(points to Guadeloupe)` etc
+- Unaccepted/Wrong values: `Singapo, ingapore, s, gp(points to Guadeloupe)` etc

 Notably, in the sample dataset, only Country "UK" does not match any of the countries in ISO 3166-1.
 That is becuase United Kingdom is `Country(name='United Kingdom of Great Britain and Northern Ireland', alpha2='GB', alpha3='GBR', numeric='826')`.
-I manually added it as an acceptable value.
+I manually added UK as an acceptable value of the same country as GB.

 On Postman, send GET to `http://127.0.0.1:5000/reviews?country=GB`